kerthcet/homepage/themes/smigle/site/content/posts/principles_i_learned_my_life.md

 4. Failing to plan is planning to fail.
 Time will be wasted slowly, then suddenly.

-5. Prioritize things.
-Focus on the 20% that brings 80% of the results.
+5. Don't solve the problem itself.
+Elevate your thinking, you may find entirely different answers.

 6. Pay for your time.
 Invest your time in what matters most.

 7. Don't chase easy, chase growth.
+This makes you different from the ordinary.

 8. Take good care of your family.
 They're the backbone of your life.

-9. Train your body, reinforce mental toughness.
+9. Develop a love for a sport.
+It builds your body and fortifies your mentality.

 10. Life is a marathon.
 Don't rush and run at your own pace, time will tell everything.